 Aeration is a well-established low-cost method of eliminating odors from water, especially for lower levels of odors and when bacteria is not a problem.

-There are there main methods for residential applications:
+There are three main methods for residential applications:

 - Air injection by venturi injector

-- Air injection by air pump (air compressor) in a closed pressure tank
+- Air injection by an air pump (air compressor) in a closed pressure tank

 - Air injection by spraying the well water into an open (non-pressurized) storage tank

 - Single tank air-charger type carbon filter

 Air Compressor Injection System Diagram:

 Single Tank Air Charger Sulfur Filters

 Air-charger-type backwash filters use aeration and catalytic carbon to remove odors from water.
 The Air-Charger 7500-AIR maintains an air pocket at the top of the tank while the system is in service.

 As the water passes thru the air pocket, sulfur odors are oxidized and then filtered out by the catalytic activated carbon.